-We are also interested in the enhancement of other aspects of cognition.
+We also investigate the enhancement of other aspects of cognition.
 In a series of studies in Lombok, Indonesia, a large number of pregnant women were given either multiple micronutrients or only iron and folate.
 Multiple micronutrient supplementation led to improved cognition in the pregnant women themselves (Prado et al., PLoS ONE, 2012) and in their children, both at ages 3 to 4 (Prado et al.,Pediatrics, 2012), and still even at ages 9 to 12 (Prado et al., 2017).
 In general, the strongest effects were found for undernourished or anemic mothers.
 Socio-economic factors also played important roles in improving cognition.

-Ullman, M. T. and Lovelett, J. T. (2018).
+Ullman, M. T., & Lovelett, J. T. (2018).
 Implications of the declarative/procedural model for improving second language learning: The role of memory enhancement techniques.
-Second Language Research.
-34(1), 39-65.
+Second Language Research, 34(1), 39-65.

-Prado, E. L., Sebayang, S. K., Apriatni, M., Adawiyah, S. R., Hidayati, N., Islamiyah, A., Siddiq, S., Harefa, B., Lum, J., Alcock, K. J., Ullman, M. T., Muadz, H. & Shankar, A. H. (2017).
+Prado, E. L., Sebayang, S. K., Apriatni, M., Adawiyah, S. R., Hidayati, N., Islamiyah, A., Siddiq, S., Harefa, B., Lum, J., Alcock, K. J., Ullman, M. T., Muadz, H., & Shankar, A. H. (2017).
 Maternal multiple micronutrient supplementation and other biomedical and socio-environmental influences on children’s cognition at age 9–12 years in Indonesia: Follow-up of the SUMMIT randomised trial.
-Lancet Global Health.
-5, e217–28.
+Lancet Global Health, 5, e217–28.

 Ullman, M. T. (2016).
 The declarative/procedural model: A neurobiological model of language learning, knowledge and use.
-In G. Hickok & S. A. Small (Eds.), The Neurobiology of Language.
-Elsevier. pp. 953-68.
+In G. Hickok & S. A. Small (Eds.), The Neurobiology of Language (pp. 953-68).
+Elsevier.

 Ullman, M. T. (2015).
 The declarative/procedural model: A neurobiologically motivated theory of first and second language.
-In B. VanPatten & J. Williams (Eds.), Theories in second language acquisition: An introduction (2nd ed.).
-New York: Routledge. pp. 135-158.
+In B. VanPatten & J. Williams (Eds.), Theories in second language acquisition: An introduction (2nd ed., pp. 135-158).
+Routledge.

-Prado, E. L., Alcock, K. J., Muadz, H., Ullman, M. T., and Shankar, A. H. for the SUMMIT Study Group.
+Prado, E. L., Alcock, K. J., Muadz, H., Ullman, M. T., & Shankar, A. H. for the SUMMIT Study Group.
 (2012).
 Maternal multiple micronutrient supplementation in pregnancy and child cognition: A randomized trial in Indonesia.
-Pediatrics.
-130(3). e536-e546.
+Pediatrics, 130(3), e536-546.

-Prado, E. L., Ullman, M. T., Muadz, H., Alcock, K.J., Shankar, A. H., and the SUMMIT Study Group.
+Prado, E. L., Ullman, M. T., Muadz, H., Alcock, K.J., Shankar, A. H., & the SUMMIT Study Group.
 (2012).
 The effect of maternal multiple micronutrient supplementation on cognition and mood during pregnancy and postpartum in Indonesia: A randomized trial.
-PLoS ONE, 7(3). e32519.
+PLoS ONE, 7(3), e32519.